Skip to content

 Top Programs

 The fields Waldorf University awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Ten years out, alumni of Waldorf University earn a median of $51,165, roughly in line with national averages for graduates.
+Ten years out, alumni of Waldorf University earn a median of $51,165, roughly in line with the national average for college graduates.

-Waldorf University is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.61%, well above the typical college.
-Access is a real strength here: roughly 10.3% of students come from families in the bottom income quintile, a high share that gives low-income students a genuine foothold.
+Waldorf University is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.61%, well above the typical college.
+Access is a real strength here.
+Roughly 10.3% of students come from families in the bottom income quintile, a high share that gives low-income students a real foothold.
 Among bottom-quintile students who attend, roughly 15.6% go on to reach the top of the income ladder.
-The median family income of students sits near $70,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $70,300, a snapshot of the campus's socioeconomic mix.

 Similar Schools